 The choice whether or not to pick up your family and immigrate to another country is a big decision indeed.

-In related news, Arizona is hot, Newfoundland is cold, Macbeth was a little power hungry, and the Chicago Cubs have been a little bit unlucky since 1908.
+In related news, Arizona is hot, Newfoundland is cold, Macbeth was a little power hungry, and the Maple Leafs have been a little bit unlucky since 1967.

 In all seriousness, though, weighing that question of whether or not to immigrate—or, on the flip side of things, how you as a natural-born citizen of a country should feel about immigration—is a complex one indeed.
 Here are just a few of the pros and cons of each respective position to help you ponder one of the great social phenomena of our time.